sinbruh/group4-webapp/docs/SPRINT.md

 ### Accomplishments

-All the goals set by the group for this sprint was accomplished to some degree; the group finished adding a Postman collection that covers most of all security functionalities, they implemented a React modal for user operations, and they converted most of the search bar in the landing page to React and styled it using Tailwind CSS.
+All the goals set by the group for this sprint was accomplished to some degree; the group finished adding a Postman test collection that covers most of all security functionalities, they implemented a React modal for user operations, and they converted most of the search bar in the landing page to React and styled it using Tailwind CSS.

 ### Retrospective